dowrite/ducky-demo/README.md

 To test if everything is working, run python `test.py` in the pyhashcat directory.
 Hashcat should run and crack a single hash.
 Setting up the Website

+### 4. Getting wordlist

-### 4. Download the wordlist from https://drive.google.com/drive/folders/1J6NDuljCyVdk5iFEwjPNzp7EfsSwsg3G?usp=sharing
+Download the wordlist from https://drive.google.com/drive/folders/1J6NDuljCyVdk5iFEwjPNzp7EfsSwsg3G?usp=sharing

 By default, our wordlist “princeCombo.txt” should be under ~/Documents/wordlist/.
 This wordlist contains about 693 million length 12 parallel-4 and parallel-3 passwords.